 When People Talk

-I’ll admit—I might have received a piece of discouraging information recently.
-That’s normal, right?
-I feel like it is.
-And it hurt!
+Many years ago, while in college, I received a mean email first thing in the morning from a “friend”; It really hurt!
 What that person said about me made me feel like a hopeless case.
-I struggled with questions of how I should react.
-How much of it is true and how much is false?
+I struggled with questions about how I should react.
+How much of it is true, and how much is false?
 Should I continue to let it affect me?
 Am I really the way that person says I am?

-However, this time I’m truly excited to share.
-You know why?
+However, I’m truly excited to share.
+Do you know why?
 Because I did the right thing the first time!
 That doesn’t normally happen to me!
 Just kidding.
 Kind of…

 When I received the piece of criticism, I sat in my bed for about ten minutes with my fingers poised above the keyboard, speechless about how to respond.
 What I read really hurt my feelings and caused me to question myself and feel like a terrible person.
 I decided not to respond just then.
 Instead, I grabbed my Bible and journal, made my way to my favorite quiet time spot with some tea, and sat down to process.